ramsafin/computer-vision-courses-2018/1st/README.md

 <details>
   <summary>Answer</summary>

-  _No, it cannot properly detect the template._
+  _No, it cannot properly detect the template.
+The actual place if far away ..._

-  _However, found area is really close to the actual location of the template in the picture._
 </details>

 ---